Catholic dogmatic theology: Beginning of Scholasticism (800–1200)

 The first attempts at a theological system may be seen in the so-called Books of Sentences, collections and interpretations of quotations from the Fathers, more especially of Augustine.
 One of the earliest of these books is the Summa sententiarum, an anonymous compilation created at the School of Loan some time after 1125.
 Another is The Sacraments of the Christian Faith written by Hugh of St. Victor around 1135.
 His works are characterized throughout by a close adherence to Augustine and may serve as guides for beginners in the theology of Augustine.
 Peter Lombard, called the "Magister Sententiarum" (d.
 1164), stands above them all.
 What Gratian had done for canon law Lombard did for dogmatic and moral theology.
 He sifted and explained and paraphrased the patristic lore in his "Libri IV sententiarum", and the arrangement which he adopted was, in spite of the lacunæ, so excellent that up to the sixteenth century his work was the standard text-book of theology.
 The work of interpreting this text began in the thirteenth century, and there was no theologian of note in the Middle Ages who did not write a commentary on the Sentences of Lombard.
 No other work exerted such a powerful influence on the development of scholastic theology.

 William of Auvergne (d.
 1248), who died as bishop of Paris, deserves special mention.
 Though preferring the free, unscholastic method of an earlier age, he yet shows himself at once an original philosopher and a profound theologian.
-Inasmuch as in his numerous monographs on the Trinity, the Incarnation, the Sacraments, etc., he took into account the anti-Christian attacks of the Arabic writers on Aristoteleanism, he is the connecting link between this age and the thirteenth century.
+Inasmuch as in his numerous monographs on the Trinity, the Incarnation, the Sacraments, etc., he took into account the anti-Christian attacks of the Arabic writers on Aristotelianism, he is the connecting link between this age and the thirteenth century.